 International students are usually eligible to work on-campus on a part-time basis up to 20 hours per week while taking classes.
 For current listings of on-campus jobs, go to the Career Center web site.

 International Student Emergency Financial Aid

-International students who suffer an unexpected financial hardship may be eligible to apply for limited tuition assistance through the Office of International Affairs.
+International students who suffer an unexpected financial hardship may be eligible to apply for limited tuition assistance through International Student & Scholar Services.
 Examples of unexpected hardship include loss of financial support due to a family or home country crisis or currency devaluation.
-International student emergency financial aid applies to tuition costs only.
-Students must meet with an International Student Advisor to complete this application process.
+Click here to request more information on how to apply.

 Severe Economic Hardship Employment Authorization

 Severe Economic Hardship is a work authorization immigration benefit that international students may be eligible to apply for based on hardship caused by unforeseen circumstances beyond the student's control.
 These circumstances may include a loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rate, inordinate increases in tuition and/or living costs, or unexpected changes in the financial condition of the student's source of support, medical bills, or other substantial and unexpected expenses.
-For more information or to learn more about how to apply and costs meet with an International Student Advisor at email@example.com or call 541-346-3206.
+For more information, schedule an appointment with an International Student Advisor at email@example.com or call 541-346-3206.